ASFHyP3/CMR-notifier/README.md

 # CMR Notifier

-The CMR Notifier project provide public AWS SNS Topics that monitoring applications can subscribe to for new granule notification.
-Currently, this repository provides these topics:
+The CMR Notifier project provides public AWS SNS Topics that monitoring applications can subscribe to for new granule notification.
+Currently, this repository provides this topic:

 * New Sentinel-1 SLC and burst granules:
   ```